sacrull/Random_Forest/README.md

 ![decision tree 2](decision_tree2.png)

-The more informative your training data is and the more decision trees you run (up to a point), the more accurate your model should be.
+In this decision tree, separating tigers worked but not the other animals so not eating leaves is an important variable for distinguishing tigers but not other animals.
+Now imagine we run 1000 of these decision trees and take the most common outcome across all of them.
+The more informative your training data is and the more decision trees you run (up to a point), the more accurate your model should be!

 ### A basic random forest example using the R packages randomForest